tsongpra/portfolio/Assignment3.md

 # My real redesign

-Please be noted that I did not have a full raw data.
-So, I pick a partial data on the graph for this assignment purpose only.
+Please be noted that I did NOT have a full raw data.
+So, this is just a partial representation for this assignment only.
+I realized that if I have a full access to raw data, my visualization will be completely accurately.

 <div class="flourish-embed flourish-scatter" data-src="visualisation/5353558"><script src="https://public.flourish.studio/resources/embed.js"></script></div>